4yu5h-crtl/Underwater_Classification/README.md

 - **Large datasets**: Process files in batches
 - **Parallel processing**: Use multiple CPU cores
 - **Memory management**: Process one file at a time for very large datasets

-## 📝 License

-This project is open source.
-Please check individual dependencies for their respective licenses.